ovinogra/Mbot/README.md

-A discord bot with puzzlehunt solving tools and puzzle management functions.
+A discord bot with puzzlehunt solving tools and a puzzle manager.
 This method of puzzle organization uses google sheets to store progress and seems to work for a small virtual team.
 For fun, the bot is partly themed around the works of Brandon Sanderson.

 ### Toolbox
 * [Nutrimatic](https://nutrimatic.org/) for anagrams, regex search, patterns, etc